19. Juni 2026 Johannes Wolters

 Many reasons, it is so dark.
 It’s really dark for a company that is selling joy, sunshine, laughter and things like that.
 It was done for a very special purpose to show the Americans that the Germans are now the enemy and they had to deal with them.
 And that’s a interesting thing, because the Second World War is almost something like a „just“ war.
 It’s a war you can defend.
 It would be tough to make an anti-war film about the second World War- You have to fight it because of the agression and the atrocities we Germans did there, it was/is neccessary to fight the Nazis.
 The other big war, the First World War, is on the other hand a war that is almost incomprehensible.
 And you can’t understand it if you look at it closer because so many people die for nothing.

 Hisko Hulsing: Yeah.
 It is like a horrific dream.
-I was in the north of France 20 years ago or something.
-And that was a place where in the First World War, we came into a forest, little forest, and there were a lot of still a lot of holes in the ground from the bombs, you know.
+I was in the north of France 20 years ago.
+W came into a little forest, and there were a lot of still a lot of holes in the ground from the bombs.
 And there was a little sign.
-It said, well, there was this German general or French general.
-I don’t know.
-And he promised his soldiers that they would take this position in 24 hours.
-It took a year and 100,000 soldiers were killed on that field.
-They were just like, you know, cannon fodder.
+It said, there was this German general who promised his soldiers that they would take this position in 24 hours.
+It then took a year, and over 100,000 soldiers were killed on that same field.
+Cannon fodder.
 They were brought there from both sides and died, died, died.
-It is a fucking, it is an apocalyptic nightmare.
+It’s an apocalyptic nightmare.
 You know, that is what I call this film.
 It is not really an anti-war film, it is an apocalyptic nightmare.

-And also, I use this term apocalyptic because I use very common imagery from, you know, the writers of the apocalypse from the Bible.
-I am a fourth generation atheist, so I never actually read it, but I know about it.
-But because the problem right now is that there is a lot of people who are actually thinking in an apocalyptic way.
-So people like Peter Hegseth, whom I did not know 11 years ago, but there were other people.
-He thinks that the Middle East is some kind of holy fighting ground for him, that Israel should be for the Jews and Palestine too.
+And also, I use this term apocalyptic because I use very common imagery from the writers of the apocalypse from the Bible.
+I am a fourth generation atheist, so I never actually read it.
+But the problem right now is that there are a lot of people who are actually thinking in an apocalyptic way.
+So people like Peter Hegseth.
+I did not know him 11 years ago, but there were other people like him.
+He thinks that the Middle East is some kind of holy fighting ground for him, that Israel and Palestine should be for the Jews.
 I know Germans have a different opinion about it, but I have become a fierce critic of the Israeli government.

 Well, me too.

 Hisko Hulsing: I noticed a lot of Germans are changing their opinion too, but I mean, I understand why they were always so pro-Israel.
 I was always like, Palestines and Israelians both have their reason to be there.
+I still do.
 But right now, I think the Israelis are behaving like fascists actually, to be honest.
-There are also people like Peter Thiel, you know, I think he’s German or something.
+And now there are also people like Peter Thiel, I think he’s German too.

 Yes, you are right.